 Replacement of the titanium tooth root is a more complicated procedure and will only be done in extreme circumstances, as the implant will have fused directly with the bone and settled firmly into your mouth and jaw.

-Another common question on dental implants is whether they are painful or not.
+Another common question on dental implant treatment is whether they are painful or not.
 As the initial implant surgery involves drilling in the gum, local anaesthetic will be needed.
 You will be awake during the surgery but you should feel little to no pain throughout it.

 Post-surgery, you may feel heightened sensitivity around the implant area, with some slight discomfort involved.
 In general, however, this will clear up after just a few days and you will be able to go about your life as normal.
 Many people return to work the next day after implant surgery.